 New Brunswick is designated as an Urban Enterprise Zone by the State of New Jersey.
 The UEZ program offers sales tax and other benefits to businesses located in qualified portions of the city.
 Businesses register for the program directly with the State’s UEZ office.

-Charlene Ward, Affordable Housing Administrator
+Charlene Ward, RCA Administrator